raisedinva/Digitalboardgame/docs/OdysseusSpec.md

 Must take all 5 actions
 After completing that turn without shipwreck:

-Peek at next Epic tile
+Set sirensPeekPending=true; use resolveSirensPeek to reveal the next Epic tile (or Ithaca) ahead, extending path as needed

 6.9 Sun God’s Cattle